ubaidtra/trawally-management-system/DEPLOYMENT_GUIDE.md

 Since this is a fresh deployment, you need to create a Super Admin:

-**Option A: Use the script remotely (if Vercel allows)**
+**Option A: Run the setup script on the VPS**
-- This might not work on Vercel's serverless environment
+- SSH into the server and execute your admin creation script so it targets the production database.

 **Option B: Create directly in MongoDB Atlas**